SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Closures.rst

-The use of a trailing closure here means that the closure's functionality is neatly encapsulated, and is written immediately after the function it supports. without needing to wrap the entire closure within the ``map`` function's outer parentheses.
+The use of a trailing closure here means that the closure's functionality is neatly encapsulated, and is written immediately after the function it supports, without needing to wrap the entire closure within the ``map`` function's outer parentheses.